 Sizes range from XS to 4X.

-I love PrAna’s range of comfort and athleisure wear.
+I love PrAna’s range of comfort and athleisure wear and ethical tees.
 We don’t normally see inclusive sizing in this space (hello LuLu Lemon) so it’s great to see a brand stepping up to the plate.
 No matter your size or favourite workout, from hiking to yoga, they got you covered with their hoodies, leggings and sporting goods.

 Find a wide range of eco-friendly fabrics like Tencl, hemp, Modal and even ethical merino wool.